firefox-devtools/devtools-core/packages/devtools-launchpad/README.md

 #### Bootstrap function

-The bootstrap function starts the toolbox and provides a connection hook for doing post-connect setup with the debuggee connection.
+The bootstrap function starts the launchpad and provides a connection hook for doing post-connect setup with the debuggee connection.

 **Features**
 * checks for a connection id i.e. `firefox-tab=child1/tab1`